segmentio/segment-docs/src/protocols/faq.md

 No. Unfortunately it's not yet possible to automatically transfer events from a Tracking Plan to Libraries.
 To import events into a new event library, import them directly from a source.

-### Can I transfer Tracking Plans between a production and staging environments?
+### Can I transfer Tracking Plans between production and staging environments?

 Yes.
 Using the [Public API](/docs/protocols/apis-and-extensions/), you can copy the underlying JSON schema from a Tracking Plan in one workspace to another.
 Any blocked events in the original Tracking Plan